 Now take a closer look at what triggers the behavior.
 What happens right before, or what sets off the behavior?
 Also note anything that sets up the behavior.
 This could be something related to home or family, social or environmental conditions, biological or medical conditions.

 Once you've established the above, ask yourself the following questions:

 When is the problem behavior least likely to occur?

-Use the answers to these two questions to map out a plan to redirect the problem behavior.
-You may be able to eliminate the trigger(s).
+Use the answers to these two questions to come up with a plan to address or redirect the problem behavior.
+Are you able to eliminate the trigger?
 Make your child a part of the solution by enlisting his help in coming up with a way to change the behavior.

 I'd like your thoughts about problem behaviors to which you've felt challenged and how you went about redirecting them.